Dan Bricklin: Early life and education

-Bricklin was born in Philadelphia, where he attended Akiba Hebrew Academy.
+Bricklin was born in a Jewish family in Philadelphia, where he attended Akiba Hebrew Academy.
 He began his college as a mathematics major, but soon switched to computer science.
 He earned a Bachelor of Science in electrical engineering and computer science from the Massachusetts Institute of Technology in 1973, where he was a resident of Bexley Hall.

 Upon graduating from MIT, Bricklin worked for Digital Equipment Corporation (DEC) where he was part of the team that worked on WPS-8 until 1976, when he began working for FasFax, a cash register manufacturer.
 In 1977, he returned to education, and was awarded a Master of Business Administration from Harvard University in 1979.

 While a student at Harvard Business School, Bricklin co-developed VisiCalc in 1979, making it the first electronic spreadsheet readily available for home and office use.
 It ran on an Apple II computer, and was considered a fourth generation software program.
 VisiCalc is widely credited for fueling the rapid growth of the personal computer industry.
 Instead of doing financial projections with manually calculated spreadsheets, and having to recalculate with every single cell in the sheet, VisiCalc allowed the user to change any cell, and have the entire sheet automatically recalculated.
 This could turn 20 hours of work into 15 minutes and allowed for more creativity.

 Career

 Software Arts

 In 1979, Bricklin and Frankston founded Software Arts, Inc., and began selling VisiCalc, via a separate company named VisiCorp.
 Along with Frankston, Bricklin started writing versions of the program for the Tandy TRS-80, Commodore PET and the Atari 800.
 Soon after its launch, VisiCalc became a fast seller at $100.

 Software Arts also published TK/Solver and Spotlight, a desktop organizer for the IBM Personal Computer."

 Bricklin was awarded the Grace Murray Hopper Award in 1981 for VisiCalc.
 Bricklin could not patent VisiCalc, since software inventions were not eligible for patent protection at the time.

 Bricklin was chairman of Software Arts until 1985, the year that Software Arts was acquired by Lotus.
 He left and founded Software Garden.

+Bricklin's early projects and ideas are described in the book Programmers at Work, a collection of interviews published by Microsoft Press.